emmanueljs1/nbe/NbE.lagda.md

     ↓ˢ  ⃕ ᵗ (f(a)) = λy. ↓ᵗ (f(a)(b)) , where b = ↑ˢ y

 This example showcases the problem: when we reflected `x` into our meta language, we had to (presumably) use some context `Γ` to produce the Agda expression `a` with the type `Nf T Γ`.
-But later, when we reify `f(a)(b)`, we will get a term that is possibly using the variable `x`, but the term is now in a different context: `Γ, y:S`.
+But later, when we reify `f(a)(b)`, we will produce a term that is possibly using the variable `x`, but the term is now in a different context: `Γ, y:S`.

 This suggests that we need to generalize our reflection of terms in the object language over all contexts, so that at reification we can use a different context than the one that was used at reflection.

-It will be the case that we can only actually reify a semantic object using a context that is an extension of the context used when that semantic object was reflected into the meta language (and with the example above, the reason is clear: our algorithm would otherwise not produce a term that is well-typed).

 We introduce _liftable_ normal and neutral terms to address this.
 These are normal/neutral terms that are generalized over contexts.

+While they will be generalized over contexts, this means that a liftable neutral or normal term may not be well-typed when lifted to some contexts.
+It will be the case that the liftable terms we will use in our algirhtm will only be able to be lifted at reification to a context that is an extension of the context used when the liftable term was reflected (and with the example above, the reason is clear: our algorithm would otherwise never produce a term that is well-typed).

-That said, because we cannot apply _any_ context to a liftable normal/neutral term, we will need a placeholder value for some contexts.
+Because we cannot apply _any_ context to a liftable normal/neutral term, we will need a placeholder value for some contexts.

 ```agda
 -- Liftable neutral term